negar-karimnejad/negar-karimnejad/README.md

 <h1 align="center">Hi there and welcome 👋</h1>

 > I'm Negar, a Front-end deveolper from Iran.
 I am a passoniate self-taught developer.
 I am always eager to learn new technologies, new techniques and improve my skills.
 I try my level best to keep up with the advances.
-Nowdays I'm learning NextJs.😎
+Nowdays I'm learning PWA.😎

 <br/>
 <br/>